Idaho DUI - Juvenile DUI (Under 21 DUI)

 Juvenile DUI In Idaho

-The penalties for minors who break this law can be as serious and long-lasting as those for adults convicted of Driving Under the Influence (DUI)–despite the difference in BAC levels.
+The penalties for minors, or adults under the age of 21, who break this law can be as serious and long-lasting as those for adults convicted of Driving Under the Influence (DUI)–despite the difference in BAC levels.

 According to Idaho law, minors will never be punished with jail time for a first-time DUI conviction.

 Unlike a typical DUI charge–there is a mandatory one-year suspension term for minors.
 After 90 days, drivers can apply for a limited license so they can drive to work, school and medical appointments.

 Minors can expect a fine of up to $1,000 and court-costs of a couple hundred dollars.
 However, this is not the total economic impact a DUI can have, there are fees associated with license reinstatement, alcohol education and other penalties.
 Potentially, the driver's insurance rate will significantly increase.

 If a minor is charged with a second DUI within a five-year span, the penalties become much stiffer.
 A jail sentence of five days is mandatory, but depending on the case, the judge could order a 30-day sentence.
 The fines also increase to a maximum of $2,000 and minimum of $500.
 The minor's driver's license will be suspended for anywhere between one and two years.
 Extensive alcohol education will be mandatory as well as a list of other penalties.

-If you are charged with a DUI in Idaho, you need a lawyer that will fight to protect your rights.
-Call me today for a free consultation!
+If your loved one is charged with a DUI in Idaho, you need a lawyer that will fight to protect their future.
+Call me today to discuss the case.